In this section:

 I was fortunate enough to be published by Zer0 books in 2014, when no other publisher was interested.
 Since then, my book on ethical theatre production has found it’s way onto University reading lists and into PhD theses, as well as being used by theatre practitioners regularly.

 As an actor and author who has retrained and has now worked as an audiobook narrator/producer over the last three years, I want to pay something both back, and forward.
-I now do this full time, having built and equipped a professional quality audiobook narration studio.
+Having built and equipped a professional quality audiobook narration studio, I now do this full time.
 I’m also not interested in financial excess, and only seek to make a reasonable living with my skill sets and time.

 On this basis, I have two offers exclusively for any author published in the JHP family: